© Nick Relton

 Lasius flavus (featured), Lasius (flavus group).

-Wide spread across central Europe, some parts of N. Africa, N. America and Asia.
+Yellow meadow ants are wide spread across central Europe, some parts of N. Africa, N. America and Asia.

-Established colonies can have around 5000 ants.
+Established yellow meadow ants can have colonies of around 5000 ants.

 8mm, dark orange, mostly monogyn (one queen per colony).

 2-5mm, orange, some have dark brown under gasters.
 Although yellow meadow ants don’t have major worker castes, there are some slightly larger workers than others; these could be referred to as median workers.

 Yellow meadow ants are harmless to us as they will struggle to bite or sting us.
 However they are frequently an annoyance to home owners with lawns as they up-turn soil to make their nests each year.

 This species is perfect for first time ant owners.